 |Photo by Rick Hustead|

-Sara R. Fogan, C.Ht. is a certified hypnotherapist based in Southern California.
+Sara R. Fogan, C.Ht. is a certified clinical hypnotherapist based in Southern California.
 She graduated with honors from the Hypnosis Motivation Institute in 2005.
 For more information about Calminsense Hypnotherapy® and to set up an appointment, please visit http://www.calminsensehypnotherapy.com/.